-The Winnipeg Land Titles building was constructed between 1903 and 1904 on a design by provincial architect Samuel Hooper.
+The Winnipeg Land Titles building was designed by provincial architect Samuel Hooper and constructed between 1903 and 1904 by the Manitoba Construction Company.

 Photos & Coordinates